Books & Bordeaux

 A key plot point of The Witches of Eastwick is that all of the women of Eastwick obtain powers after leaving a man or being left by a man.
-It sounds like a feminist premise—the men were holding them back and only after without them can the women assume their true power, or something like that?
-Not at all.
+It sounds like a feminist premise—the men were holding them back and only without them can the women assume their true power, or something like that?
+Not at all what happens.
 The women we meet in Eastwick are crippled by pettiness, selfishness, and a severe lack of imagination.
+By design.
 Here is an informative quote from Updike from an interview with New York Magazine:

 The era in which I wrote it [the 1980s] was full of feminism and talk about how women should be in charge of the world.
 There would be no war.
 There would be nothing unpleasant, in fact, if women were in charge of the world.
 So I tried to write this book about women who, in achieving freedom of a sort, acquired power, the power that witches would have if there were witches.
 And they use it to kill another witch.
 So they behave no better with their power than men do.
 That was my chauvinistic thought.John Updike, from article Updike and the Women, Emily Nussbaum, New York Magazine

 But women behaving “no better than men,” as Updike puts it, is not a chauvinist thought at its core: we are all people, we are all capable of deeds both good and evil.
 No, The Witches of Eastwick is chauvinist for a different reason.
 Updike puts on a show of elevating women by freeing them from the confines of their traditional housewife role and making them the main characters.
 But his task for the entirety of the novel is to undercut these women, by making them the most miserable, petty, dumb, racist, and evil people you’ve ever met.
 And the other female characters don’t escape his judgement either.
 As Atwood notes in her review of the novel, Updike “provides no blameless way of being female”.